tb148/grogarium/CODE_OF_CONDUCT.md

 the spirit in which it's intended - a guide to make it easier to communicate and participate in the community.

+This code of conduct applies to all spaces managed by the Grogarium project.
+This includes Doscord channels, mailing lists, bug trackers, Grogarium events such as the developer meetings and socials, and any other forums created by the project that the community uses for communication.
+It applies to all of your communication and conduct in these spaces, including emails, chats, things you say, slides, videos, posters, signs, or even t-shirts you display in these spaces.
+In addition, violations of this code outside these spaces may, in rare cases, affect a person's ability to participate within them, when the conduct amounts to an egregious violation of this code.

 If you believe someone is violating the code of conduct, we ask that you report it by emailing [tb148@tuta.io](mailto:tb148@tuta.io).

 - **Be friendly and patient.**